VincentGurgul/transformers/README.md

 ```
 .
-├── Keyword_Extraction            # notebook and files on keyword extraction
+├── 1_Transformer_Introduction    # notebook and files on transformers in general
-├── Machine_Translation           # notebook and files on neural machine translation
+├── 2_Keyword_Extraction          # notebook and files on keyword extraction
-├── Text_Generation               # notebook and files on text generation
+├── 3_Text_Generation             # notebook and files on text generation
-├── Transformer_Introduction      # notebook and files on transformers in general
+├── 4_Machine_Translation         # notebook and files on neural machine translation
 └── README.md                     # this readme file
 ```